Step 1: Download and Install

 Before proceeding, if you are unfamiliar with using the WordPress Categories for Posts, you might want to take a moment to review the basics of adding a category in Connections.

 We will begin creating our directory by adding categories.
-This is an important setup step, and you will want to choose your categories with your result in mind.
+This is an important setup step; you should choose your categories with the result in mind.

-For instance, for a corporation or business directory, you will want to have separate sections carved out for such groups as Sales, Technical Support, or Marketing.
-In comparison, a local business directory would contain such examples as Electricians, Restaurants, Jewelers, etc.
+For instance, a corporation or business directory should have separate sections for groups such as Sales, Technical Support, or Marketing.
+In comparison, a local business directory might contain categories such as Electricians, Restaurants, Jewelers, etc.

 These categories build the backbone of your directory.
-As you can see from the example below, we’ve built a corporate structure that includes department categories as well as subcategories.
-Subcategories are useful for further customization of your directory.
+As you can see from the example below, we’ve built a corporate structure that includes departments and their subcategories.
+Subcategories help you customize your directory.

 Step 3: Adding Entries

-It is recommended that you first choose the Entry Type before adding entry information.
-Take a moment to choose each Entry Type option.
-Notice how the Name field changes based on the selected Entry Type.
-Each Entry Type has its own fields, some of which are required to add an entry.
+It is recommended that you choose the Entry Type before adding entry information.
+Take a moment to select each Entry Type option.
+Notice how the Name field changes based on the chosen Entry type.
+Each Entry type has its own fields, some of which are required to add an entry.

-If you are creating a staff directory, leave the entry type set as Individual.
-However, if you create a local business directory, the Organization Entry Type would be the better choice.
+If creating a staff directory, leave the Entry type set as Individual.
+However, the Organization Entry Type would be the better choice if you are creating a local business directory.

-After you choose the Entry type, you should then select the Visibility status.
-The default is Public, meaning the entry will be visible to your site visitors whether or not they are logged in.
-Choosing Private will require that the user be logged in in order to view the entry.
-And choosing Unlisted will only allow users with the Administrator, Authors, and Editor roles to view them.
+After you choose the Entry type, you should select the Visibility status.
+The default is Public, meaning the Entry will be visible to your site visitors whether or not they are logged in.
+Choosing Private will require that the user be logged in in order to view the Entry.
+Choosing Unlisted will only allow users with the Administrator, Authors, and Editor roles to view it.

-Once you make the two choices discussed above, simply fill in the entry’s information and then choose the categories to which the entry is to be assigned from those you set up earlier.
+After making the choices discussed above, fill in the Entry’s information and select the categories to which the Entry will be assigned from those you set up earlier.

 Step 4: Displaying your Directory

 Design this page as you would like it.
-Add in the Title and text you wish to appear above the directory as well.
-Once all that is in place, you will place a “shortcode” into the page that will tell WordPress to go get the Directory you created and place it at that point on the page.
+Add the Title and text you wish to appear above the directory.
+Once that is in place, you will place a shortcode into the page that tells WordPress to get the directory you created and embed it at that point on the page.

-Now that you are in the HTML mode of entry, add the following:
+Now that you are in the HTML mode, add the following:

 [connections]